fulcrumgenomics/prymer/CONTRIBUTING.md

 1. Unit tests will be run for safety-sake
 2. A source distribution will be built
 3. Multi-arch multi-Python binary distributions will be built
-4. Assets will be deployed to PyPi with the new SemVer
+4. Assets will be deployed to PyPI with the new SemVer
 5. A [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)-aware changelog will be drafted
 6. A GitHub release will be created with the new SemVer and the drafted changelog